nginx/unit-docs/source/howto/samples.rst

-      Currently, the fastest way to get started with Wasm Components using WASI 0.2 wasi-http API is the **hello-wasi-http** demo application by sunfishcode.
-Simply clone the repository and build the component running the following command:
+      Currently, the fastest way to get started with Wasm Components using WASI 0.2 wasi-http API is the **hello-wasi-http** demo application by Dan Gohman.
+Clone the repository and build the component running the following command:

       .. code-block:: console